Financial-Times/origami/README.md

 ##### oHeader

 The header is made up of various features (e.g. `nav`, `search`, and `drawer`).
 To get everything, use the `oHeader()` mixin without arguments.
-To get only the stuff you need, you can pass in a list of features.
+To get only the stuff you need, you can pass in a list of features as the first argument.

 The list of features is as follows: